Clemapfel/Mousetrap.jl/docs/src/01_manual/02_signals.md

     (Arg1_t, Arg2_t, ..., [Optional1_t, Optional2_t, ...]) -> Return_t`.
     ```

-Each signal requires its handler to conform to a specific signature.
-This signature  may be different between signals.
+Each signal requires its a callback to conform to a specific signature.
+This signature is different for each signals.
 If we attempt to connect a handler that has the wrong signature, an `AssertionError` will be thrown at compile time.
 This makes it important to know how to check which signal requires which signature.

 ## Checking Signal Signature